2022 Philadelphia shooting: Shooting

 Police reported that the shooting took place on Fourth and South Street around 11:30pm.
 Cellphone footage prior to the shooting that was corroborated by The Philadelphia Inquirer showed a heated confrontation and fistfight preceding the gunfire.
 Two men approached a third man, who was standing outside a Rita's Italian Ice.
 The men were later identified as Rashaan Vereen, Gregory Jackson, and Mika Townes.
 The video shows Jackson and Townes arguing before Jackson pulled out a gun.
 Jackson and Vereen began to fight Townes for about 15 seconds before Jackson opened fire and hit Townes, who then returned fire and killed Jackson.
 Vereen is seen in video footage, picking up Jackson's gun and handing it off to another individual in a blue hoodie before staying with Jackson.
 As a result of the gunfire, a third shooter, Quran Garner, returned fire down the street.

 Responding officers began to focus on Garner who had pointed his weapon at officers and opened fire striking Garner.
 Garner was transported to the hospital for his wounds and later arrested.
 A Philadelphia police captain said that officers first heard gunshots near Second and South Streets and saw multiple shooters.
 The shooting resulted in chaos on South Street with people sprinting to flee the area.
 Amid the chaos, trash cans were knocked over and car windows were smashed.

 At least five guns were fired during the shooting.
 Weapons recovered at the scene included two-semi automatic handguns, one of which had an extended magazine.
-At the time of the shooting, both Jackson and Townes had licenses to carry while Garner did not have a license to carry a gun.
+At the time of the shooting Jackson and Townes had licenses to carry a gun while Garner did not.

 Victims

-Police identified the three victims who were killed; their ages were 22, 27, and 34.
+Police identified the three victims who were killed; their ages were 22, 24, and 34.
 Police said two of them were bystanders with no connection to the suspects.

 Thirteen people were injured and were taken to Thomas Jefferson University Hospital, Pennsylvania Hospital, and Penn Presbyterian Medical Center.
 The victims ranged in age between 17 and 69 years old, with a majority believed to be innocent bystanders.
 A shooting suspect was taken to Penn Presbyterian Medical Center and treated for a gunshot wound to the forearm.